June, 2021

 In the photo above, there’s a gift shop on the left, lots of parking, and lots of trees.
 I saw two bald eagles soaring overhead and could hear more of them chirping somewhere nearby in the trees.

 For the most part, this Column depicts the arrival and settlement and development of this area by caucasian, male, Europeans up until 1926 when this Column was built.
-There are images of native people on the Column, but nothing much is said about them, nor is there any recognition of contributions that had already been made by women, Africans, Asians.
+There are only a very few images of native people on the Column, but nothing much is said about them, nor is there any recognition of contributions that were made by women, Africans, Asians.
 The history on the Column starts at the bottom of the Column then proceeds through time up to the top of the Column.
-The enscription underneath column reads “BEFORE THE WHITE MAN CAME” (yes it’s all in capital letters), but there’s nothing there … no history at all “before the white man came”.
+The inscription underneath the column reads “BEFORE THE WHITE MAN CAME” (yes it’s all in capital letters), but there’s nothing there … no history at all “before the white man came”.
 Still, the Column was impressive, in a way, sort of.
+Mostly it was/is racist and misogynistic.

-Here’s my favorite photo of the Column (below), with the big white truck in the parking lot.
+But to whatever extent the column is impressive, here’s a photo of the Column (below), with the big white truck in the parking lot.
+I do like my big white truck. ๐

 The truly wonderful parts of my visit to the Column were the stunning views from the top of that hill.
 Wow!